Do you have questions about financial aid?

 Are there financial aid programs for students who are not enrolled in traditional degree programs?

-Some students in pre-degree programs, such as Prospective Degree or CASL SOAR, and consortium students have eligibility at the University of Michigan-Dearborn filing the FAFSA and may be eligible for federal financial aid.
+Some students non-degree programs, such as Prospective Degree and consortium students have eligibility at the University of Michigan-Dearborn filing the FAFSA and may be eligible for federal financial aid.
 Guest students do not qualify for federal aid, but may qualify for some state programs and alternative loans.
 You should visit the special enrollments section of our website for details.

 How and when do I file for financial aid?